COUNTA

 Notes 🔗

-The COUNTA function does not differentiate between different types of data and counts any non-empty cell regardless of its content.
-Additionally, it does not count blank or empty cells.
-Ensure to select the appropriate ranges or values to be evaluated for an accurate count based on your specific data analysis requirements.
+Use the COUNTA function to count non-empty cells in a range.
+This function counts any cell with content, regardless of the type of data.
+It does not count blank or empty cells.
+Select the appropriate ranges or values to ensure an accurate count based on your data analysis needs.

 Questions 🔗